lucasfrailev/Kalman-Filter-Project/README.md

 - `src/kalman_filter.cpp`: Defines the predict and update equations.
 - `src/tools.cpp`: Contains functions to calculate root mean squared error (RMSE) and the Jacobian matrix.

-## Contributing

-Contributions to improve the project are welcome.
-Please follow the [Google C++ Style Guide](https://google.github.io/styleguide/cppguide.html) for your contributions.

 ## License